exercism/docs/building/tooling/best-practices.md

 #### Example: pre-compile binaries

 Some languages allow code to be compiled ahead-of-time or just-in-time.
-This is a build time vs. run time tradeoff, and again, we favor build time execution for performance reasons
+This is a build time vs. run time tradeoff, and again, we favor build time execution for performance reasons.

-The [C# test runner's Dockerfile](https://github.com/exercism/csharp-test-runner/blob/b54122ef76cbf86eff0691daa33c8e50bc83979f/Dockerfile) uses this approach, where the test runner is compiled t a binary ahead-of-time (at build time) instead of just-in-time compiling the code (at run time).
+The [C# test runner's Dockerfile](https://github.com/exercism/csharp-test-runner/blob/b54122ef76cbf86eff0691daa33c8e50bc83979f/Dockerfile) uses this approach, where the test runner is compiled to a binary ahead-of-time (at build time) instead of just-in-time compiling the code (at run time).
-This mean that there is less work to do a run time, which should help increase performance.
+This means that there is less work to do at run-time, which should help increase performance.

 ## Size

-You should try to reduce the image's size, which means that it'll be:
+You should try to reduce the image's size, which means that it'll:

-- Faster to deploy
+- Be faster to deploy
-- Reduces costs for us
+- Reduce costs for us
-- Marginally improves startup time of each container
+- Improve startup time of each container

 ### Try different distributions